 After locating our suitcases, which were literally chilling in the middle of JFK airport’s floor and no longer riding round on a conveyer belt due to the long wait at border control, we hopped in a YELLOW CAB to Manhattan.
 FINALLY!
-I’d highly recommend getting a yellow cab, there are so many as soon as you come out of the airport arrivals so 1) you won’t be waiting in anymore lines and 2), come on… a yellow cab is true New York style and part of the experience.
-From JFK Airport to Manhattan yellow cabs have a standard fare of $52 plus additional fees such as a peak time surcharges.
+I’d highly recommend getting a yellow cab, there are so many as soon as you come out of the airport arrivals so 1) you won’t be waiting in anymore lines (yes to this!) and 2), come on… a yellow cab is true New York style and part of the experience.
+From JFK Airport to Manhattan yellow cabs have a standard fare of $52 plus additional fees such as peak time surcharges.
 I’d say this was reasonable, as after searching long and hard I found out that a shuttle bus can end up taking 2 hours to get into the city (due to making multiple stops), when the airport is only about a 35-40 minute journey away if you’ve hit the jackpot with the traffic.
 I’d also be wary when booking any private transfers online, something we realised after booking one for ourselves.
 ALWAYS CHECK THE SMALL PRINT.
 After receiving our booking confirmation and giving it a read over we found out that the company we booked with actually charge a waiting fee of one dollar per minute, which given the fact we didn’t get out of the airport till 3 hours after our flight landed, our taxi fare would have been ridiculous!
 Luckily we had the opportunity to cancel before a certain date and received a full refund.
-Always look into who you’re booking with and check the reviews because an appealing taxi fare at the time of booking might actually cost you three times as much that you had anticipated.
+Always look into who you’re booking with and check the reviews because an appealing taxi fare at the time of booking might actually cost you three times the price you had anticipated.

 Not long after defeating typical rush hour traffic, we could see New York’s skyline glistening in the background and I would have jumped for joy had I not of been tightly seat belted in and slightly terrified of the way some Americans drive.
 Before we knew it we were crossing Queensboro Bridge and in the heart of Manhatten, passing by some of New York’s iconic buildings that we’d be visiting during the trip.
 Was this real life?